 - Behaviour changes - other resources

-Repetitive behaviour may be because they feel anxious and frightened, and want comfort, security and reassurance.
-The person's natural interaction with their surroundings may have been disrupted by memory problems, confusion, disorientation or boredom, so they may be trying to make sense of their situation by asking about and exploring it.
+The person may be repeating themselves because they feel anxious and frightened, and want comfort, security and reassurance.
+They may be struggling to make sense of what’s going on around them because of memory problems, confusion, disorientation or boredom, so they may be trying to make sense of their situation by asking about and exploring it.
 Repetition may also be a result of memory loss, and the person not being able to remember what they have done or said, or the answer they received to a question.

-Repetition can be exhausting for carers, who may become irritated and frustrated that they can't have a break.
-Carers may think that the person is being deliberately difficult.
+Repetition can be exhausting and frustrating, especially if you haven’t been able to take a break.
+Try to remember that the person isn’t being difficult on purpose.
 It can also be frustrating for people with dementia, especially if their questions are unanswered and they are left feeling anxious and insecure.

-- If the person is repeating questions, try to be tactful and patient.
-They may not know that they have repeated themselves and may be sensitive to signs of impatience in others.
+- If the person is repeating questions, try to be patient and sensitive towards them.
+They may not know that they have repeated themselves and may notice if you seem impatient, which might distress them.

-- It is important to look for the underlying meaning of repetitive questions - is the person in pain, are they lost, do they need the toilet?
+- Find out why the person is asking repetitive questions – are they in pain or lost, or do they need the toilet?
 Is there a common theme to their questions?

 - It may be helpful to encourage the person to find the answer for themselves.
-For example, if the person keeps asking the time, consider buying a clock that is easy to read, and keep it in a position that is visible.
+For example, if the person keeps asking the time, consider buying a clock that is easy to read, and keep it where they can see it.

-- Some carers find that it helps to write down basic facts (eg what day or date it is) on a notepad or whiteboard.
-They can then refer the person to the note.
-However, it's important to consider whether this really meets the person's needs.
+- Some carers find that it helps to write down basic facts (such as what day or date it is) on a notepad or whiteboard.
+You can then suggest the person looks at the note.
+However, consider whether this really meets the person’s needs.

-The Alzheimer's Society shop has various tools which act as reminders.
+The Alzheimer's Society shop has various tools that act as reminders.
 Take a look at the full listing.